exploration/color_generator/README.markdown

 Takes a list of colors in [this format](https://en.wikipedia.org/wiki/List_of_colors:_A%E2%80%93F), and converts them into PNG images with whatever image size/ratio you'd like.

+The list of colors is the file `all_colors.txt`.
+You can edit the list to suit your needs.
+Techically any tab-separated TXT file with a valid ImageMagick color representation in the second column would work.

 ## Setup

 You'll want to install [ImageMagick](https://imagemagick.org/index.php).
 On Debian/Ubuntu Linux + derivatives, this is `sudo apt install imagemagick`, on a Mac with [Homebrew](https://brew.sh/) it should be `brew install imagemagick`.
 On Windows, just install the [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and then do the Linux instructions :)